 This article contains affiliate links.
 By clicking on them, it doesn’t cost you anything extra.
 Full disclosure here.

-Must Have RV Roadside Emergency and Safety Gear
+Must Have RV Roadside Safety Gear

 The X scissor chock fits between tandem tires by locking wheels and applying force to both tires.
 They aid in trailer stabilizing and prevent tire shifts.
 The chocks also can act as a theft deterrent as they need a special tool to manipulate and remove them.

 A hand-operated plated ratchet wrench (included) turns a drive nut, extending the chocks against the tires for locking and retracting the chucks for removal.

 One side of our RV may be on a slight tilt that couldn’t be alleviated by our fifth wheel’s leveling system.
 And, now that we travel in a small motorhome without a leveling system, this is our go-to RV accessory.

 Our leveling blocks can hold up to 40,000 lbs. gross vehicle weight on a firm level ground or 10,000 lbs. per wheel.
 They can be used under your RV’s jack pads or tires.